amanpandey3956/Appwrite-Blog/README.md

 * Create an account and set up a new project on Appwrite.
 * Configure the API endpoint and project ID in your React application (check the .env file for the necessary variables).

-5. Start the development server: `npm start`.
+5. Start the development server: `npm run dev`.

 Your application should now be running on [http://localhost:5173](http://localhost:5173).